paulnebel/paulnebel.github.io/_posts/2020-03-01-whats-the-point-of-a-prototype.md

 The entire point of these experimental stages is to learn as fast as possible (and fail as quickly as possible, if you're going to fail at all), from real customers and behaviours, before investing time and resources in any particular course of action.
 In other words, to *prototype*.

-It is particularly important for startups to avoid actually building anything if they possivly can since to do so costs both time and money, both of which are in short supply for the startup.
+It is particularly important for startups to avoid actually building anything if they possibly can since to do so costs both time and money, both of which are in short supply for the startup.

 ## What's the point?